-I own a condo that is part of a homeowners association.
+I own a home that is part of a homeowners association.
 I fell behind in HOA dues and now the HOA is foreclosing on its lien.
-I also have a first and second mortgage on my condo.
+I also have a first and second mortgage on my house.
 If the HOA forecloses, will it pay off those two mortgages?

 No. If the HOA forecloses on its lien, you're still on the hook for paying the mortgage debt.
 Here's why.